New Apostolic Church: Current changes

 Committees (project groups) within the NAC meet from time to time, under the authority of the Chief Apostle, to discuss and revise some fundamental or exclusive views of the church concerning authority, historical or linguistic background.
 They frequently cite examples of the regular activity of large churches.
 This has led to corrections and clear distinctions to previous doctrines.
 The Chief Apostle describes these corrections as "focusing", because the church believes in a constant act of the Holy Spirit, who gives knowledge.

 Social issues and ethics (official statements)

 Blood transfusion, organ donation, stem-cell research

 The New Apostolic Church does not have any objections to blood or organ donation, provided that either the donor consents or that brain death has already taken place.

 The Church regards fertilisation as the beginning of life.
 Each embryo is said to deserve urgent protection whether inside or outside the womb; it is not suitable material for research or destruction.
 However, the Church approves research with adult stem cells.

 Concubinage

 The Church recommends marriage and emphasises the importance of the marriage blessing for living together.
-Members in concubinage are not permitted to practice a ministerial or teaching function unless they intend to marry.
-Such lifestyle is not considered exemplary to others.
+Members in concubinage are not permitted to exercise priestly ministries unless they intend to marry.
+That excludes deacons.
+Such lifestyle is in process of analysis.